sheldonanthonyio/Tangle/README.md

 You can download the app from the Huawei App Gallery by
 <a href="https://appgallery.huawei.com/app/C106042971">clicking here...</a>
-or by scanning the barcode below.
+or by scanning the barcode on the image.